ines/course-starter-python/docs/index.md

 These exercises can in the form of different activities as well:
 1. Slides: Lecture material and content
-2. Multiple choice questions: : An opportunity for students to test themselves on the material they just learned.
+2. Multiple choice questions: An opportunity for students to test themselves on the material they just learned.
-3. Codeblock exercises: An opportunity for students to test their coding skills
+3. Code block exercises: An opportunity for students to test their coding skills

 ### Slides